-In order to work actively with CATMA you need to create a password secured account that is associated with an active e-mail address.
-CATMA offers two authentification options:
+In order to work actively with CATMA you need to create a password secured account that is associated with an active email address.
+CATMA offers two authentication options:

-- creation of a user account with CATMA’s own authentification system.
+- creation of a user account with CATMA’s own authentication system.
 If you use this system, your account data will be accessible to the CATMA system only.

 When you use the “sharing” option in CATMA either actively (i.e., you “share” your documents with others) or passively (i.e., you accept somebody else’s invitation to join a group of users who share documents in CATMA) your user identity will be displayed to all other members of the sharing group in the format which you defined when uploading, creating or editing a document (a primary text, Tagset, Annotation collections etc.).

-The developers of CATMA gather data from the site about what tools are invoked and with what parameters (IP addresses are also logged in order to be able to identify multiple requests during a same session).
+The developers of CATMA gather data from the site about what tools are invoked and with what parameters (IP addresses are logged to detect and fix bugs and other unwanted behaviour).
 In addition, locally logged data helps the development team to debug and improve the tools, as well as to understand how researchers are using them.
 CATMA guarantees that any such data is strictly used in anonymous and aggregate form only.

 If you have questions about the data being collected and how it is being used, or to request that a corpus be removed, please contact us.